mollerse/frp-sbs/blogpost.md

 What this blogpost will not cover is introductory material to either approach.
 Event Driven Programming is probably well known to anyone who has done javascript, either in the browser or on the server.
-The all to familiar `.on('event', handler)` is the basis of most asyncronous code in javascript.
+The all too familiar `.on('event', handler)` is the basis of most asyncronous code in javascript.
 FRP on the other hand might be unfamiliar.
 There are many great sources of introductions to FRP and bacon.js, the liberary I will be using in this